SilentCoder4/CodeAlpha_Project_Secure_Coding_Review/README.md

     - Uses logging to a file for better debugging and post-capture analysis.

 2. Use of Modular Functions:
-    - Breaking down functionality into ' sniff_packets ' and ' prc_packets ' promotes modularity and reusability.
+    - Breaking down functionality into `sniff_packets` and `prc_packets` promotes modularity and reusability.

 3. Output Sanitization:
-    - Attempts to decode raw data with ' error="ignore" ' to handle malformed data without crashing.
+    - Attempts to decode raw data with `error="ignore"` to handle malformed data without crashing.

 ## Issues Identified